hallard/RadioHead/README.md

   - Raspberry PI Lora [Gateway][12] with multiple RFM9x or RFM69HCW shield
   - Dragino Lora [shield][13]
   - Sample code are in [rf95][21], [rf69][20], [nrf24][22] and [multi_server][23], note that old sample NRF24 sample has been moved to nrf24 folder for consistency.
-- Added 2 samples test tools (for Raspberry PI) do detect RF69 and RF95 modules and check IQR rising edge
+- Added 2 samples test tools (for Raspberry PI) do detect RF69 and RF95 modules and check IRQ rising edge
   - [spi_scan][9] sample code, scan and try to detect connected modules
   - [irq_test][8] sample code, check a rising edge on a GPIO